skramm/spaghetti/docs/spaghetti_manual.md

 The transition table is pretty much simple to understand: for each state (columns), it shows the next state, depending on the event (lines).
 It has a line for Timeouts, where we can see that all the states have a timeout assigned, except state S01, that has an "Always Active" transition.

-The second part shows, for each state, the "special events".
+The second part shows, for each state, the "special events" (Time-outs, Internal events, Always Active Transitions).
 We can see that on state S00 (named here "init state"), a timeout will occur after 1.5 s. and switch to state S02.
 But this state also has an Internal Transition (IT), currently Inactive (thus the (I)).
 It will be triggered by the internal event E00 (named "my_event"), and switching to state S01 will occur.